instana/instana-dotnetcore-sdk-examples/google-cloud-pubsub-consume-example/README.md

 ## How to run

-Just download the code, publish the app and start it.
+Just download the code, publish the app, set the env-vars and start it.
 For convenience we added a script, which does all of that for you.

 ```powershell